bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 | `id`       | String  | the `id` attribute for the new tag input                                     |
 | `value`    | String  | The `value` attribute for the new tag input                                  |
 | `disabled` | Boolean | The `disabled` attribute for the new tag input.
 Value of the `disabled` prop |

+The `inputAttrs` object will also include any attributes set via the `input-attrs` prop.
+Note that the above attributes take precedence over any of the same attributes specified in the `input-attrs` prop.

 #### `inputHandlers` object properties